valehdba/CV/ats_friendly_cv.md

 **Freelance Database Administrator**
 Konfirom, February 2018 - May 2018
 - Migrating Database and Appservers of the ArmoStore supermarket chains
-- Installed and configured new Oracle Linux Database and Application Servers.
+- Installed and configured new Oracle Linux OS and Application Servers.
-- Configured the Application to work with the new Application and Database Servers.
+- Configuration of the Application to work with the new Database Servers.
 - Migrated Oracle Databases from old infrastructure to new servers.
+- Oracle Data Guard configuration
-- Installed and configured Oracle Data Guard, and prepared Oracle backup and recovery strategies.
+- Deploying backup and recovery strategies for databases.

 **Technical Skills**